xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 		setup SSID, password, server IP and server port via uart.
 For more details, read the README doc in the example's directory.

+* **ble_notification**: An example to show how to send indication/notification between two ESP32 devices.
+The indication/notification
+		is sent from `server` to `client`.
+Build the `server` and `client` within `ble_notification` folder, and then flash the generated firmware to two ESP32 respectively to test notifcation.

 * **free80211send**: A sample to show how to send 80211 package.
 The 80211 component is from https://github.com/Jeija/esp32free80211

 * **esp32_ble_gatt_server_led_control_for_phone**: A sample to show how to connect ESP32 with phone (including iOS & Android)